Difference Between Mutual Fund and Hedge Fund

 |Management Style||Less aggressive and in line with objectives||Very aggressive|

-Both Mutual funds and Hedge funds are known investment vehicles whose objective is to enhance the principal amount given by outsiders with the aim of growing money.
-It is the pace and strategies adopted by these funds which makes the difference in garnering the returns.
+Both funds are known investment vehicles whose objective is to enhance the principal amount given by outsiders with the aim of growing money.
+It is the pace and strategies adopted by these funds, which make the difference in garnering the returns.

-Mutual funds are targeted towards the retail investors who are risk averse but will prefer their money growing at a constant pace over a long period of time whereas hedge funds believe in extracting the maximum possible benefit from the very large investments made by established investors.
+Mutual funds are targeted towards the retail investors who are risk-averseRisk-averseThe term "risk-averse" refers to a person's unwillingness to take risks.
+Investors who prefer a low-return investment with known risks to a higher-return investment with unknown risks, for example, are risk-averse. but will prefer their money growing at a constant pace over a long period of time, whereas hedge funds believe in extracting the maximum possible benefit from the very large investments made by established investors.
 These investors want to make maximum possible gains and accordingly are ready to absorb equivalent risk.

 Though the regulation and disclosures for both these structures differ, it all depends on the investment objective of the investor and the amount of risk they are ready to absorb.
 The investor will accordingly have to structure their decision making.

 This has been a guide to Hedge Funds vs Mutual Funds.
 Here we discuss the top differences between them along with infographics and comparative table.
 You may read other suggested articles from the below list –